-No Ki-67 marker of cell proliferation was found in the endothelial and smooth muscle cells of either group (Figure 4.).
+No Ki-67 marker of cell proliferation was found in the endothelial and smooth muscle cells of either group (Fig. 4).

-Body weight, food, and water consumption
+Body weight, food and water consumption

-Initial body weight in the three groups was not different (HUT4: 353.0 ±7.7, HUT2HOR2: 350.9 ±6.4, NC4: 346.7 ±5.3 g).
+Initial body weight in the three groups was not different (HUT4: $353.0\pm7.7$ , HUT2HOR2: $350.9\pm6.4$ , NC4: $346.7\pm5.3$ g).
 Tilting resulted in a small 6 and 5 % reduction of body weight in HUT4 and HUT2HOR2 rats, respectively, and their value remained below that of NC4 in the course of tilting.
-Following this decline immediately after starting with the tilt period, a body weight gain of similar rate than of NC4 was observed in the tilted groups, leading to significantly elevated body weight at the end of the 4 week experimental period (Figure 5.a).
-Similarly, a significant decline of daily chew and $H_2O$ consumptions were observed only right after tilting with full restoration (Figure 5.b and c).
+Following this decline immediately after the onset of the tilt period, a body weight gain of similar rate as in NC4 was observed in the tilted groups, leading to significantly elevated body weight at the end of the 4-week experimental period (Fig. 5a).
+Similarly, a significant decline of daily chow and $H_2O$ consumption was only observed immediately after tilting with full restoration later (Figs 5b and 5c).